Nimbleway/challenge/CHALLENGE.md

 - Some pages require rendering.
 This can be achieved by passing `render: true` to the request to Nimble's Web API.
 - Nimble and OpenAI's APIs have rate limits.
 If you pass them, you might get an error that is solvable with a retry mechanism.

+## Support

+In case you have any question or require help, please send an e-mail to challenge@nimbleway.com.

 ## Submission

-When you are ready to submit your solution, please send us an email at **challenge@nimbleway.com** from the email with which you've registered, and include either:
+When you are ready to submit your solution, please send it to us using the [submission form](https://share-eu1.hsforms.com/1w1IjCNviS1iSe8JmQtv4fgf1fv2).

+When submitting your solution, include either:

 - A link to a git repository containing your solution.
 Make sure it is public and/or visible to our judges.
 - An archive file such as a ZIP or RAR file containing the readable source code of your solution.

 In addition, enclosing a README file with instructions on how to run your solution will be appreciated.

+By submitting your solution, you agree to [the challenge's terms and conditions](https://www.nimbleway.com/terms-conditions-challenge).

+Good luck!